neural-electrophysiology-tool-team/reptilearn/docs/user_guide.md

 ## Running ReptiLearn

+The ReptiLearn system is made of three parts:
+- Main system in the `system` directory
+- Web server running the user interface in the `ui` directory
+- Arena hardware control in the `arena` directory (optional) Each of these needs to be run independently

+To run ReptiLearn follow these steps:
 1. Run the MQTT broker (refer to the documentation of the MQTT broker you installed previously)
 2. Run the database (optional)
 3. Open a terminal (Anaconda powershell prompt on windows) and go to the directory where the repository was cloned